sethstone/commandbox-cicd-templates/templates/aws-fargate/README.md

 You'll be prompted for the location of your project's root directory and the prefix name you want to use for naming your cloud resources.

-(2) Review and customize generated files.
+(2) Review and customize generated files in new **cicd** folder.

-Review the docker/commandbox/Dockerfile and the CF templates in aws/templates to make adjustments for your project.
+Review the `docker/commandbox/Dockerfile` and the CF templates in `aws/templates` to make adjustments for your project.
-Also consider modifying the `.dockerignore` file in your project root to exclude files that you don't want in the final production image.
+Also consider modifying the `docker/commandbox/Dockerfile.dockerignore` file to exclude files that you don't want in the final production image.

 (3) Verify your aws-cli